search ]

 Conclusion

 Image upload errors in WordPress can be frustrating, but with the right troubleshooting steps, most issues can be resolved quickly.
-By following this guide, you’ll be able to identify the root cause of the error and apply the appropriate fix.
+Start with the simplest fixes – refreshing the page, renaming the file, or clearing your browser cache – before moving on to server-level changes.

 Leave a Comment